zotoio/x-fidelity/README.md

 ```

 3. Customize the rule:
-   - Set a unique `name` for your rule.
+   - Set a unique `name` for your rule, ensuring it starts with 'openai'.
    - Modify the `prompt` in the `params` section to specify what you want the AI to analyze.
    - Adjust the `value` in the `openaiAnalysisHighSeverity` operator to set the severity threshold (1-10).
    - Customize the `message` in the `event` params to describe the violation.

 4. Add your new rule to the appropriate archetype configuration file.

 This structure allows you to create custom AI-powered rules that can analyze your codebase for specific patterns, best practices, or potential issues.
+Remember to follow the naming convention to ensure proper handling of OpenAI rules in the system.

 ## Best Practices